pintergreg/dissertation/content/en/docs/data_sources/index.md

 From the GSMArena data, two indicators have been extracted: (i) the price of the phone (in EUR) and (ii) the relative age of the phone (in months).
 The phone price was left intact without taking into consideration the depreciation, and the relative age of the phone was calculated as the difference between the date of the <span class="acronym" title="Call Detail Record">CDR</span> data set and the release date of the phone.

 Figure <a href="/docs/data_sources#fig:phone_price_and_age_hist">3.10</a> shows the distribution of the phone prices and relative ages within the April 2017 data set.
 The relative age has a nice distribution, showing that most cellphones are 1 to 3 years old.
 There were some new and very old phones still in use.
 The cellphone price distribution follows the relative ages.
-However, the number of expensive phones seems to be unrealistically low [^4], so analysis has been performed on an expensive and well-known brand, the iPhone.
+However, the number of expensive phones seems to be unrealistically lo[^4], so analysis has been performed on an expensive and well-known brand, the iPhone.

 <figure id="fig:phone_price_and_age_hist">